The Macro Outlook for w/c 7 August 2023

 Outlook for the week ahead

-This week, the US Treasury will auction and settle approx. $279bn in ST Bills raising approx. $60bn in new money.
+This week, the US Treasury will auction and settle approx. $522bn in ST Bills, Notes, FRNs, TIPS, and Bonds raising approx. $46bn in new money.

-Approx $14.5bn in ST Bills will mature on the Fed balance sheet this week and will be reinvested.
+QT Jul: Approx $11.4bn in ST Bills will mature on the Fed balance sheet this week and will be reinvested.
+Approx $33.6bn in Notes, Bonds, FRNs, and ST Bills will mature and roll off the Fed balance sheet (incl 31 Jul).

 More detail (including a calendar of key data releases) is provided in the briefing document – download the pdf below: